• Home

 What is the ideal pH level for your aquarium?

-To make things a little bit tricky, there is no “normal” pH level for fish.
+To make things a little bit tricky, there is no “normal” pH environment for fish.

-Your fish’s preferred pH level will entirely depend on the environment it comes from.
+Your aquarium fish’s preferred pH level will entirely depend on the environment it comes from.

 Depending on the species: